Video Preparation

 - Set up network sync between two computers

-- Compare sync stability between the two formats
+- Compare sync stability between the formats

 - Choose the format that meets your quality and storage requirements